-Emma Sturt is an associate in the Banking & Finance practice of the London office.
+Emma Sturt is a senior associate in the Banking & Finance practice of the London office.
 She joined Mayer Brown in 2014 as a trainee and spent six months on secondment to Wells Fargo Bank, N.A. during her training contract.
 Following one year of qualification Emma spent a further six months on secondment with the Real Estate Finance desk at Citibank N.A.

 Emma has experience acting for banks, financial institutions and a variety of borrowing entities on a broad range of domestic, European and international finance transactions, with a particular focus on project and export financings.
 She also has experience in real estate finance, asset finance and cross-border securitisations.

 Prior to joining Mayer Brown, Emma practiced for six years as a civil engineer, focusing on bridge and structural design.
 She worked on a number of international and UK-based projects such as the 2012 Olympics package and the Heathrow Terminal 4 redesign, where she spent a year on site gaining valuable commercial experience.